Man dies in Philadelphia police custody after being administered naloxone, punched in face by officer

 On the way to the hospital, the man became unresponsive and attempts to resuscitate him were unsuccessful.

 "Any loss of life brings pain, sadness, and questions for all involved," said Philadelphia Police Commissioner Danielle Outlaw.
-"We will conduct a thorough, complete and objective investigation.
-At present, because the encounter involved an application of force, the involved officer has been placed in administrative duty status as the investigation proceeds.
-Additionally, the Department is reviewing existing policies and procedures as it relates to facts and circumstances surrounding this incident."
+"We will conduct a thorough, complete and objective investigation."

+"At present, because the encounter involved an application of force, the involved officer has been placed in administrative duty status as the investigation proceeds," she continued.

+"Additionally, the Department is reviewing existing policies and procedures as it relates to facts and circumstances surrounding this incident," Outlaw said.

 Man dies in Philadelphia police custody after being administered naloxone, punched in face by officer